mosip/inji-certify/docs/Ledger-Issuance.md

 ## Ledger Issuance and Ledger Search
 This document provides an overview of the ledger issuance process and how to perform ledger searches effectively.

-### Ledger Issuance
+## Ledger Issuance
 Ledger issuance refers to the process of creating a new ledger entry while a Verifiable Credential (VC) is being issued.
-This process ensures that the credential is recorded in a secure and verifiable manner on the ledger.
+When a VC is issued with ledger issuance enabled, a corresponding ledger entry is created that includes essential details about the issued credential.
+This ledger entry typically contains the following information:
+ - `credentialId`: Unique identifier of the issued credential.
+ - `issuerId`: Identifier of the issuer who issued the credential.
+ - `credentialType`: Type(s) of the issued credential.
+ - `issuanceDate`: Date and time when the credential was issued.
+ - `indexedAttributes`: Key-value pairs of subject claims that are indexed for efficient searching.

+### Credential Status Details in Ledger
+ - The ledger entry also contains credential status details (including status purpose, status list index, and status list credential URL), which allows tracking and managing the status of the issued credentials.
+ - The availability of credential status is subject to the allowed status purposes set in the credential configuration.
+The issuer can enable or disable the status purposed based on their business requirements.
+ - To read more about credential status purposes, refer to the [`credentialStatusPurposes` Support](./VC-`credentialStatusPurposes`-Support.md) documentation.
+ - To read about configuring allowed status purposes, refer to the [Credential Configuration](./Credential-Issuer-Configuration.md#configuration-properties) documentation.

+## Ledger Issuance Flow
 When a VC is issued, the following steps are typically involved in the ledger issuance process:
 1. **Credential Creation**: The issuer creates the Verifiable Credential containing the necessary claims about the subject.
 2. **Ledger Entry Preparation**: The issuer prepares a ledger entry that includes the credential data like `credentialId`, `issuerId`, `credentialType`, `issuanceDate` etc.